Rock Me (Great White song)

-"Rock Me" is a single released by the American rock band Great White in 1987.
+"Rock Me" is a song by American rock band Great White, released in June 1987, as the first single from their third studio album Once Bitten (1987).
 It was a breakout hit for the band and still receives significant airplay on Classic Rock Radio.
-The original version clocked in at over 7 minutes, with the radio and video versions being trimmed down to between 3 and 5 minutes.
-Many of the lyrics to the edited versions are different from the original, though the music track remains the same.
+The original version lasted over 7 minutes, with the radio and video versions being re-recorded to fit between 3 and 5 minutes.
+Rock Me was on the Billboard Hot 100 chart for 14 weeks, peaking at number 60 on September 26, 1987.